BioJulia/PopGen.jl/docs/index.md

 **Accessibility**

 Documentation is everything!
-We recognize Julia is a comparatively young language, and we know which languages and packages other population geneticists are using for their work.
+Julia is a comparatively young language, and we know which languages and packages other population geneticists are using for their work.
 We *want* you to be comfortable using PopGen.jl, and that means investing a lot of time into writing thorough documentation intended for users (vs developers).
-We also recognize that you (the reader) might not be very familiar with Julia, or other non-R languages (which is ok!), so we've written a section on clarifying some Julia concepts/conventions that will make reading this documentation a whole lot clearer.
+We also recognize that you (the reader) might not be very familiar with Julia, which is ok(!), so we've written a section on clarifying some Julia concepts/conventions that will make reading this documentation a whole lot clearer.
 It is by no means a replacement for sitting down and learning the Julia language a bit ([here is a great online book on that](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html)), but it should hopefully reduce the barrier of entry somewhat.

 ## Why Julia (and not Python or R)?